-During the interview, be open and honest.
-Do not worry of anything that you might lack because the immigration officer can provide you the information on how to obtain those if there are any missing document that’s required before proceeding to the final decision in your US Visa Application.
+During the interview, be open and honest with the consult officer..
+Do not worry of anything that you might lack because the consular officer can provide you the information on how to obtain those if there are any missing document that’s required before proceeding to the final decision in your US Visa Application.

-Important Factors that can Impact the Success of the Visa Application
+Important Factors that can Impact the Success of the Visa Applications

 Purpose of the Trip or Reason for your Visit

 An intending visitor must present sufficient grounds and reasons why they would like to visit the US.
 US Visitor Visa is issued solely for the purpose of leisure and business trips.
 The applicant must provide travel itineraries that show activities and schedules during the stay in the US.

 Should the applicant fail to meet the financial capacity to support themselves during their trip to the US, he or she must have a willing sponsor.
 The sponsor fortifies the application by presenting evidence that he or she is willing to pay the travel expenses on the applicant’s behalf.
 The US Embassy wants to ensure that the intending visitor is less likely to seek assistance from public funds once in the US.